Legal high sellers oppose blanket ban

 But Associate Health Minister Peter Dunne says he's happy with the level of resourcing.

-Next story in National: Police seek extension of Dotcom orders
+Next story in New Zealand: Police seek extension of Dotcom orders

 Copyright © 2014, Radio New Zealand